Chapter 53 BWV 166 Wo gehest du hin?

 This is another new cantata composed for this cycle.
 Bach, never predictable, again refuses to be constrained by any particular movement structure; there is, for example, no chorus other than the closing chorale.
 The reasons for this may very well lie within the text because the opening verse has a sense of uncertainty which, Bach may have felt, was conveyed more successfully by reduced forces.
 It is simply set as a short aria for bass, supported by strings and continuo, an oboe doubling the first violins.

 The conciseness of the movement reflects the fact that the text is one of the briefest in the canon----where are you going?
 The significance of the question relates to Bach’s choice of singer, the bass taking the part of the voice of God addressing Mankind.
 This contention is reinforced by the fact that the importunate bass also commands the single recitative, a mini lecture on the dangerously ephemeral pleasures of the world.
 The cantata may, therefore, be seen as a dialogue between God and the Christian, the former demanding of the latter a clear vision of his ultimate direction.
-The Christian muses briefly upon this thought, the general rudderless state of Mankind and the unexpectedness of death whilst at the same time seeking God’s help in remaining steadfast.
+The Christian muses briefly upon this thought, the general rudderless state of Mankind and the unexpectedness of death, whilst at the same time seeking God’s help in remaining steadfast.

 The opening aria is packed with musical suggestions of uncertainty and lack of clearly defined direction.
-This raises the fundamental aesthetic question: how does one communicate a sense of meandering or ‘unfocus-ness’ through music which, itself, has well defined forward movement?
+This raises the fundamental aesthetic question: how does one communicate a sense of meandering or ‘unfocus-ness’ through music which, particularly in the eighteenth century, had well defined forward movement?
 Or, to take another example, how to depict boredom or lack of purpose without becoming tedious or pointless?
 Bach, in keeping the aria very short (well under two minutes) was obviously attuned to the risks, but, consummate artist that he was, he goes much further in fashioning the images.
 The rhythms of both the instrumental lines and periodically, that of the singer, are fragmented and disjointed with rests.
 The ritornello theme is an odd and unsettled mixture of three three-bar and one six-bar phrases, there being no hint of the more symmetrical four-bar pattern.

 The opening three-bar phrases (oboe, first violins and continuo only).